HardiB-Salih/nimbus-clone/README.md

+Here's the revised version of your README, ensuring clarity, accuracy, and consistency:

+---

 # Nimbus

 Nimbus is a powerful and flexible clone of Notion, built with modern web technologies to provide a seamless and efficient experience for managing documents, notes, and tasks.
 Nimbus uses Next.js for the frontend, Shadcn UI for component styling, and Convex for the backend, offering a robust and scalable architecture.